Research

 Work in Progress

 ABSTRACT: This is a successor paper to “Kant and the Balance of Moral Forces” that argues that Kant’s view that the physical and moral worlds are analogous in structure remains attractive from a contemporary perspective and articulates a fuller picture of how the physical and moral worlds are made possible.
 According to Kant, both the physical and moral world are grounded in the balancing opposition of attractive and repulsive between bodies/matter (in the physical case) and humans (in the moral case).
 However, contemporary physics teaches that the physical world consists of more than just matter interacting through attractive and repulsive forces.
 A fuller physical picture requires adding certain physical fields interacting in the right way to make ordinary matter and its physical properties and (attractive and repulsive) interactions possible.
 This includes quark, gluon, weak force, and Higgs fields interacting in particular ways according to their unique properties.
-Without these "background" physically relevant fields interacting in certain ways, matter would not be possible at all.
+Without these "background" physically relevant fields interacting in certain ways, ordinary matter would not be possible at all.
 Similarly, I argue that a contemporary understanding of morality requires adding certain morally relevant fields interacting in the right ways to make ordinary humans and their moral properties and (loving and respectful) interactions possible.
 This includes social, political, economic, and ecological fields interacting in particular ways according to their unique properties.
-Without these "background" morally relevant fields interacting in certain ways, human moral life would not be possible at all.
+Without these "background" morally relevant fields interacting in certain ways, ordinary human moral life would not be possible at all.
 I argue that this picture has significant implications for the fundamental relevance of social, political economic, and ecological factors to moral theory and practice.

 "Bringing Ethics Down to Earth"